 MCP Server

-The Simplifyd Cloud MCP Server is a Model Context Protocol (MCP) server that enables natural language interaction with your Simplifyd Cloud workspaces, projects, services, and deployments.
+The Simplifyd Cloud MCP Server is a Model Context Protocol (MCP) server for Simplifyd Cloud workspaces, projects, services, and deployments.

-The MCP server is open-source and lives in the mcp/ directory of the cloud monorepo.
+The MCP server is open-source and lives in the cloud-mcp repository.

 Understanding MCP and the Simplifyd Cloud MCP Server

-The Model Context Protocol (MCP) defines a standard for how AI applications (hosts) can interact with external tools and data sources through a client–server architecture.
+The Model Context Protocol (MCP) defines a standard way for compatible applications to call external tools and data sources.

 - Hosts: Applications such as Claude Code, Cursor, VS Code, or Claude Desktop that connect to MCP servers.

-- Servers: Standalone programs (like the Simplifyd Cloud MCP Server) that expose tools and workflows to AI assistants.
+- Servers: Standalone programs, such as the Simplifyd Cloud MCP Server, that expose tools over MCP.

 Prerequisites

-- Go 1.23+ to build the server binary, or a pre-built binary from the releases page
+- Homebrew to install the server on macOS, or a pre-built binary from the releases page

-- A Simplifyd Cloud account — sign up at cloud.simplifyd.com
+- A Simplifyd Cloud account — sign up at console.cloud.simplifyd.com

 - A valid API token (or your account credentials to authenticate interactively)